 In fiscal 2003's first quarter, the Company initiated a restructuring of its operations.
-The Company recorded a restructuring charge of \$740,000, in the quarter ended July 31, 2002, which primarily related to severance payments.
+The Company recorded a restructuring charge of \$740,000 in the quarter ended July 31, 2002 which primarily related to severance payments.
 All of the severance payments were paid during fiscal year 2003.

 During the fourth quarter of fiscal 2003, the Company announced an additional restructuring of its operations.
 As part of this restructuring, the Company ceased production of memory for the PC market and closed its production facility in Aarhus, Denmark.
 As part of the restructuring, the Company entered into lease termination agreements totaling approximately \$1,000,000 which were paid in the first quarter of fiscal 2004.
 The Company also incurred severance payments obligations totaling approximately \$850,000.
-As of July 31, 2003, severance payments totaling \$730,000 have been made, with the balance of approximately \$120,000 expected to be paid out by the end of the second quarter of fiscal 2004.
+As of October 31, 2003, payments totalling approximately \$825,000 have been made and the balance of approximately \$25,000 was paid in the beginning of the Company's fiscal third quarter.